-Hearing: All Cottonwood students will have their hearing screened annually.
-A parent or teacher may request that a student be screened at any time.
+Hearing: All children have their hearing screened at kindergarten, first, second, and every three years after that through high school (i.e., 5th, 8th, and 11th).
+Any parent or teacher may request that any student be screened at any time.
 If a child fails the first screen, a second is done.
 If a child needs further evaluation, a form will be sent home that parents can take to the student's primary care provider for further evaluation.

-Vision: All Cottonwood students will have their vision screened annually.
-A parent or teacher may request that a student be screened at any time.
+Vision: All students have their visions screened in kindergarten, first, second grades and every other year through high school (i.e., 4th, 6th, 8th, 10th, and 12th).
+Any parent or teacher request may be requested that a student be screened at any time.
 If the vision screening indicates further evaluation is needed, a form will be sent home which can be taken to the student's primary care provider or eye doctor.

 Dental Health: Students are encouraged to see their dentist on a yearly basis for preventative care.
-Dental support will be available to students.
+Kindergarten students are given a dental card to be completed and returned to the school after seeing their dentist.